microsoft/azure-iot-developer-kit/docs/_docs/01-getting-started.md

 > * DevKit Board Package: Toolchains, libraries and projects for the DevKit
 > * ST-Link Utility: Essential utility and drivers

+**VS Code Arduino Extension**: The DevKit currently is using a special version of Arduino extension for VS Code.
+If you have notification for update the extension, please just ignore it.
+If you accidentally updated it, follow these [manual steps]({{"docs/faq/#after-updateing-arduino-extension-in-vs-code-it-breaks-everything" | absolute_url}}) to bring it back to work.
+{: .notice--warning}

 ## Step 2.
 Set up the development environment

 Run the script to automatically install tools and packages.